jadecobra/python_tdd_exercises/source/functions/functions_w_input.rst

 what is a keyword argument?
 *********************************************************************************

-A `keyword argument`_ is a key-value pair that is used to pass input in a :ref:`function call<how to call a function?>`.
+A `keyword argument`_ is a key-value pair that is used to pass input in a :ref:`function call<how to call a function>`.
 Where key is a name, and the value is any :ref:`object<what is a class?>`.

 ----